Information About Journal

 PREPARATION OF MANUSCRIPT

-The articles should be written with double-spaced in 12-point, Times New Roman character and at least 2.5 cm from all edges of each page.
-The main text should not contain any information about the authors' names and affiliations.
-On the first page (both Turkish and English) title, abstract and keywords should be given.
+The articles should be written in 12-point, Times New Roman, double-spaced with at least 2.5 cm margin on all edges of each page.
+The main text should not contain any information about the authors' names and affiliations The first page has to containing author names and affiliations, their ORCID IDs, the title, abstract, and keywords.

 All acronyms and abbreviations used in the manuscript should be defined at first use, both in the abstract and in the main text.
 The abbreviation should be explained clearly in parentheses following the definition and custom abbreviations should not be used.